5G-MAG/Tech/pages/ntn.md

 <img src="../assets/images/Banner_WorkTracking.png" width="50%" />

 This is a summary of the work conducted by 5G-MAG members on this topic.
+Check the [**Execution Plan**](https://github.com/orgs/5G-MAG/projects/44/views/6) for details.

 ### In relation to Standards
 * Documentation on Content Delivery over 5G Non-Terrestrial Networks including NTN Payload and connection types, types of User Equipment for accessing NTNs